 The Scale of the Problem

 Hyenas and big cats can, occasionally, and with some considerable effort, pry a rolled-up pangolin apart.
 But the armour that normally protects this animal makes it acutely vulnerable to the deadliest predator of all: ourselves.
-In fact, rolling into a ball simply allows humans to pick it up and carry it off to the cooking pot or a crate with little fuss.
+In fact, rolling into a ball simply allows humans to pick the animal up and carry it off to the cooking pot or a crate with little fuss.

 Culinary uses of pangolin range from bushmeat in Africa to delicacies in high-end Asian restaurants.
 In Vietnam, restaurants can charge up to US$150 per pound of pangolin meat, for it is considered a luxury food.
-Among Vietnam’s business elite, it is highly-prized as a status symbol, with businessmen frequently ordering pangolin meat to impress visitors.
+Among Vietnam’s business elite, it is highly prized as a status symbol, with businessmen frequently ordering pangolin meat to impress visitors.
 Even in restaurants that specialise in cooking exotic wildlife, pangolins are often the most expensive item on the menu.
-Sometimes, customers are required to order two hours in advance and place a deposit based on the animal’s weight.
+Sometimes, customers are required to order a few hours in advance and place a deposit based on the animal’s weight.
 Restaurant employees may even kill the pangolin at the table, in front of diners, to show authenticity and freshness.

-Ironically, given that they are supposed to protect the animal, it is a pangolin’s scales that make it so valuable in the illegal wildlife trade.
+Ironically, given that they are supposed to protect the animal, it is the pangolins’ scales that make it so valuable in the illegal wildlife trade.
 These scales are highly sought after in many parts of both Africa and Asia for their purported benefits in traditional medicine, despite the fact that they (like rhino horn) are made only of keratin.
 They are incorrectly believed to, among other things, improve blood circulation, cure male impotence, stimulate lactation, and treat skin conditions.

 The ground pangolin is known as bwana mganga, or ‘the doctor’, in Tanzania because every part of its body is believed to have medicinal use.
 There is, of course, absolutely no evidence that these scales have any impact on human health, yet the claims made on their behalf seem to become more outlandish by the year.
 Indeed, their ‘benefits’ have gone beyond the merely medical and can now supposedly ward off evil spirits and confer invisibility.

 The number of pangolins killed annually is hard to quantify.
-A conservative figure of 200,000 a year has been given, but that is likely to be an underestimate.
+A conservative figure of 200,000 a year has been given, but that is likely to be a gross underestimate.
 Pangolins have been hunted and trafficked so extensively that all eight species are now threatened.
 Three are perilously close to extinction.
 The wild population of the Chinese pangolin, in particular, has declined by more than 80% in the last 20 years.

 In 2016, CITES (the Convention on International Trade in Endangered Species) granted all eight species of pangolin the strictest form of protection, banning all international commercial trade.
 However, this has not slowed the increases in illegal killing or highly organised smuggling.
-Because they are notoriously difficult to keep alive and breed in captivity, and because three of the four Asian species have already been so extensively poached that they are now hard to find, illegal traders have turned to the African species.
-Pangolins are now being smuggled on an almost industrial scale from Africa to Asia to keep up with demand there.
+Because pangolins are notoriously difficult to keep alive and breed in captivity, and because three of the four Asian species have already been so extensively poached that they are now hard to find, illegal traders have turned to the African species.
+Pangolins are now being smuggled on an almost industrial scale from Africa to Asia to keep up with demand.

 Hope for the Future?